fuhengwu2021/distributedai/chapter3-distributed-training-with-pytorch-ddp/main.md

     print("Can enable static_graph=True")
 ```

-## 6. Checkpointing and Resuming Distributed Jobs
+## 7. Checkpointing and Resuming Distributed Jobs

-Long training jobs need checkpointing.
-With DDP, you need to save and restore model state, optimizer state, and random number generator state correctly.
+After optimizing your DDP training, you'll want to save progress regularly.
+Long training jobs need checkpointing, and with DDP, you need to save and restore model state, optimizer state, and random number generator state correctly.

 ### Saving Checkpoints